CHAPTER 2. FROM GEORGETOWN TO UVA

 Since I was running for Sophomore Class President at the time (my one and only abortive fling at student politics: I came in dead last), I should have been schmoozing with every other classmate I saw.
 Instead, sheer nervousness drove me to a little table that happened to be momentarily abandoned--except for three or four stemmed martini glasses that I saw were still half-filled.
 In about sixty seconds I downed them all.
 A few minutes later, when a friend suggested we move on to a steak dinner, it sounded like a perfect idea, but I never made it to the restaurant.
 Instead I was driven back to Ryan Hall, hauled up the stairs to my room, and deposited fully clothed on my bed, where I woke around three in the morning with what felt like a railroad spike driven right through my head.

 I wish I could say that this episode cured me of drinking--or at least heavy drinking--but it did not.
 Six years later, in the fall of 1963 at UVA, I was still ready to party hard, and ready too now for bourbon (a Southern favorite, of course) as well as for that demon called gin.
-So I not only accepted the jnvitation to a post-prandial party on Sunday night but steadily drank my way into the wee hours of the following morn.
+So I not only accepted the invitation to a post-prandial party on Sunday night but steadily drank my way into the wee hours of the following morn.
 After driving back to my ground-floor UVA apartment on Mimosa Drive (I was just barely able to do that), I set my alarm for 5:00 AM, flopped into bed, and fell asleep.

 Duly awakened at 5:00 AM, I began reading for the very first time the play I was scheduled to teach in two classes later that day: Shakespeare's Henry IV Part I, which begins with the words of the king: